tessercat/pbx-docs/django/fsapi.md

 The `fsapi` view
 matches a request's POST data
-against each handler's required field, and runs the `process` method of the first handler with matching fields, or raises 404 if no handler matches.
+against each handler's required fields, and runs the `process` method of the first handler with matching fields, or raises 404 if no handler matches.

-The `fsapi` view
-doesn't catch exceptions,
-so the first handler-raised 404 stops processing of a request by the registry's handlers.

 ### Configuration, directory and dialplan apps

-The `configuration`, `directory` and `dialplan` apps add FsapiHandlers that match configuration/directory/diaplan requests based on POST data.
+The `configuration`, `directory` and `dialplan` apps add FsapiHandlers that match

-All three apps implement FsapiHandler subclasses and register handler objects
-(in `fsapi.py` modules)
-that inspect the `section` field of FreeSWITCH POST requests.
+POST data `section` fields.

-All three apps also provide
+All three apps provide
-registries of their own
+their own registries
 that other apps use
-to handle requests for specific endpoints and applications.
+to register handlers for
+endpoint- and application-specific requests.

 Configuration/directory/diaplan registries
-are dicts that map POST data to registered handlers.
+are dicts that map a single POST data field to a registered handler.

 The `configuration` app
 provides a dict registry
-that maps configuration section requests to registry handlers by `key_value` POST data.
+that maps configuration section requests to registry handlers by `key_value` POST data, the `directory` app registers handlers by `domain`, and the `dialplan` app registers handlers by `Caller-Context`.

-The `directory` app
-provides a dict registry
-that maps directory section requests to registry handlers by `domain` POST data.

-The `dialplan` app
-provides a registry
-that maps dialplan section requests to registry handlers by `Caller-Context` POST data.

 Other apps
 implement ConfigurationHandler,
 DirectoryHandler
 and DialplanHandler classes
-and add them to the respective registry in `configuration.py`,
+(defined in app-specific `registries.py` modules) and add them to the respective registry in `configuration.py`,
 `directory.py`